Nikitajain121/TIPSG_Chatter/README.md

 - OpenAI API Key
 - PDF Book (for content extraction) / (Data Resource)

+## GPT4 + LLamaindex + ChromaDB

+Leveraging GPT-4's advanced language understanding and generation capabilities, LlamaIndex's efficient data indexing and semantic representation, and ChromaDB's high-performance vector storage and retrieval, this trio empowers the creation of a powerful, intelligent, and highly responsive custom interactive chatbot.

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps: